Join the Consortium for Marine Robotics

-Corporate membership of the Center for Marine Robotics (CMR) provides a privileged and sustained access to research and development in marine robotics conducted at the Woods Hole Oceanographic Institution and the Center’s academic partner institutions.
+Corporate membership of the Consortium for Marine Robotics (CMR) provides a privileged and sustained access to research and development in marine robotics conducted at the Woods Hole Oceanographic Institution and the Consortium’s academic partner institutions.

 Member benefits include: